 As stated at the top, we didn’t enjoy our time in Lisbon.
 Part of that was Lisbon itself, but most of it resulted from other factors

 I’ll say right off the top that if you are staying in Lisbon 7 days or less none of the below will probably apply to you.
-You’ll walk around, enjoying the sights on your short stay, and will most likely come away with the opinion that Lisbon is a beautiful place.
+You’ll walk around, enjoying the sights on your short stay, and will most likely come away with the opinion that Lisbon is a beautiful place (which it is!).
 For us however, as full-time travellers who stay somewhere for a month (or more), there were aspects of Lisbon that left us with a bad taste in our mouths.

 Our accommodation.
 We stayed on Rua da Alegria in the Bairro Alto.
 What looked initially like a comfortable apartment ended up being our worst ever Airbnb experience.
 We have never stayed in a place where you can actually hear people talking through the ceiling.
 Never mind when they walked around with high heels, dragged furniture around, dropped stuff on the floor or came home at 2am to start fighting (there was one night where we thought we would have to call the police).
 We found out that most of the building (including the apartment upstairs) was rented out by their owners as Airbnb apartments.
 Neighboring buildings also seemed to be full of Airbnb apartments.
 A few readers have mentioned to us the “Airbnb-nization” of neighborhoods.
 This was our first experience with it.
 The problem when you stay in an “Airbnb neighborhood” is two-fold: tourists who act like loud monkeys with little concern for neighbors, Airbnb hosts who just don’t care about their property or providing quality accommodation.

 It may have been fine for a few days but the constant noise and bad sleep wore on us.